youwen5/web/routes/software/+epilogue.typ

 #link("https://en.wikipedia.org/wiki/Npm_left-pad_incident")[well documented]
 at this point.
 There are also a great many static site generators that have been established for years.
-So it feels strange to declare that, actually, we don’t have _enough_ choice already.
+So it feels strange to declare that, actually, we don't have _enough_ choice already.

-But I think it’s true.
-Let’s briefly analyze two primary ways content driven sites are deployed to the web, in so-called "modern web development".
+But I think it's true.
+Let's briefly analyze two primary ways content driven sites are deployed to the web, in so-called "modern web development".
 One: choose a web framework, and write in that.
 Two: use a static site generator, create some #smallcaps[html] templates, and write in Markdown or a similarly minimalistic markup language.
 (Three: a combination of both, like #link("https://astro.build/")[Astro].)

-There’s a time and place for web frameworks.
-I’m partial to Astro and Svelte.
+There's a time and place for web frameworks.
+I'm partial to Astro and Svelte.
 But for a personal website?
 Hell no.
-I’m not going to depend on 1000 #smallcaps[npm] packages and ship users ten thousand lines of JavaScript for three interactive widgets and an image carousel.
+I'm not going to depend on 1000 #smallcaps[npm] packages and ship users ten thousand lines of JavaScript for three interactive widgets and an image carousel.

 I think Markdown is fine, but we can seriously do better.
-Markdown is for when you’re writing in a GitHub `README` and want some basic formatting.
+Markdown is for when you're writing in a GitHub `README` and want some basic formatting.
-It’s rather austere for a markup language that generates content on a website you control.
+It's rather austere for a markup language that generates content on a website you control.
 What if you want to define a custom reusable component?
 What if you want to programmatically do anything?

 Of course there are systems to give you more power #footnote[See
   #link("https://mdxjs.com/")[MDX], which lets you write JSX inside Markdown],
-but at the end of the day I think the principal issue is that you’re either hacking a programming system into a markup language or a markup language into a programming system.
+but at the end of the day I think the principal issue is that you're either hacking a programming system into a markup language or a markup language into a programming system.
 The gold standard would be an actual markup language that treats programming as a first class citizen, or, equivalently, a programming